 Why do P4C?

-P4C sessions allow us time to to focus on developing key thinking, communication and social skills.
+P4C sessions allow the children time to to focus on developing key thinking, communication and social skills.

 Research (please refer to www.sapere.org.uk for details) shows that P4C supports the development of children's cognitive, speaking, listening and reasoning skills.
 This, in turn, results in improved English and Maths outcomes.